-There were 21 vaults within the crypt of St. Luke's, containing a total of 72 burials, much of the internal space of the crypt was divided off by brick walls or iron railings to create small rectangular private family vaults.
+There were 21 vaults within the crypt of St. Luke's, containing a total of 72 burials, 56 of which were named individuals.
+Within the bays of the crypt beneath the church, much of the internal space of the crypt was divided off by brick walls or iron railings to create small rectangular private family vaults.
 There were six of these structures in Bay 1, four in Bay 2, ten in Bay 3 and one large vault in Bay 4.